tengstrand/lein-polylith/migrate/migrate.md

 - The new tool only uses the `src`, `test` and `resources` directories under each component and base and if you have other files there, they can be deleted (you may want to keep the `readme.md` files).
-- If you have any components or bases that is not included in any environment except the `development` environment, then:
+- If you have any components or bases that is not included in any environment except the `development` environment, and therefore only used for development, then they can be moved to the new `development`
+   directory:
   - Create a top namespace under `development/src`, e.g. `dev`.
+  - If you have any test code that you also want to move, create the `development/test` directory and add the path to the root `deps.edn`.
+Also create a test namespace, e.g. `dev-test`.
   - Delete `development/src/.keep` (it's not needed anymore).
-  - Create and organize the namespaces under `dev` in any way you like (e.g. one per developer).
+  - Create and organize the namespaces under `dev` (and eventually `dev-test`) in any way you like (e.g. one per developer).
   - Copy the code from those components and bases to the newly created namespaces.
   - Delete these components and bases.